grscheller/scheller-linux-archive/CODE_OF_CONDUCT.md

 ## Scope of Community

-This Code of Conduct applies basically to the project maintainer and whomever uses the GitHub infrastructure available to GitHub users in regards to this GitHub repo.
+This Code of Conduct applies to the project maintainer and whomever uses the GitHub infrastructure available to GitHub users in regards to GitHub workflows.
 Geoffrey R. Scheller is the only individual who represents this project.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement